How you import from and export to the Andean countries.

 The Andean countries that are covered by this agreement are:

-This guidance provides information on aspects of trade that will change as soon as the UK-Andean agreement takes effect.
+This guidance provides information on aspects of trade covered by the UK-Andean agreement.
 It is for UK businesses trading with the Andean countries.

 What the agreement includes